gabrielbitti/normas-machine/README.md

 ```

 ## Input data

-The input file is a Python file (.py) that already is in the project in 'dist' directory.
+The input file is a Python file that already is in the project in 'dist' directory.
 The project already has the three files that
 contains instructions of the monolithic programs: sum, multiplication and factorial, that will be executed by the algorithm.

 The program has 4 registers: A, B, C and D. The user must start their values at the program entry.

 ## Output data
 The output of the program is a quintuple that shows the values of the registers after undergoing some kind of instruction, and the next line.

-## Example

-### Input:
+### [Example] Input:
 ```
 Enter recorders values:
 A: 2